I was scared to death of what would happen when the school found out that Marcie was a boy. I had to hope that the principal would understand.

 "I have an idea!"
 Ms. Price exclaimed, and whispered something to Ms. Trujillo.

 She put her head down and got busy with some paperwork.
-To herself she muttered, "This part I'll do, but the rest I don't know.
+To herself she muttered, "This part I can do, but the rest...
+I don't know.
 I'll just leave a note!"

-"I found something," she said.
-"These look like they're just your size," she said as she handed me a pile of clothes.
-"They were in lost and found, but they're perfectly clean.
-I found this black bag, too, where you can put your... outfit.
+"I found some things," she said.
+"They look like they're about your size," she said as she handed me a pile of clothes.
+"They were in lost and found, but they seem perfectly clean.
+I found this black bag, too, where you can put your... gym outfit.
 Isn't it cool?"
-I had to admit that it was quite cool.
+She held up the bag, turning it this way and that.
+I had to admit that the bag was pretty nice.
+I liked it enough that I'd probably use it when I went back to being Mark.

 She caught the door as I was closing it, and whispered, "Have you ever worn a bra?"